irrfannazir/cython-library/README.md

-# Collection library
+# Sysdone library

-A simplest and lightwieghted python library for executing calculations and algorithm effectively.
+A simplest and lightwieghted python library with functions compiled.
+This mainly focuses executing calculations and algorithm effectively.

 *Why this even exists?*